Find Nicole on YouTube

 Bringing you short educational videos on:

 In support of nurses during the COVID-19 pandemic, I have been in my home studio recording a series of free videos that focus on care for the critically ill.
 There are 6 videos that are 15 - 20 minutes long, covering the basics of mechanical ventilation for a patient that has respiratory failure.

 These videos are targeted to nurses who work in low acuity critical care and non-ICU areas.

 The video series includes:

 These educational webinars, which are free and accredited, are designed to improve CPR quality through evidence-based strategies and solutions.
 The series highlight actionable information that can make a difference to all hospital team members involved in resuscitation, including nurses, respiratory therapists and physicians.
-Nicole Kupchik, MN, RN, CCNS, CCRN-K, PCCN-CMC, CSC will be a featured speaker in each episode along with other industry leaders in the field.
+Nicole Kupchik, MN, RN, CCNS, CCRN-CMC, PCCN-K will be a featured speaker in each episode along with other industry leaders in the field.